 On Tuesday, Feb.
-3 at 3 p.m. the Student Government Association (SGA) Major Candidates election campaigns officially began after the conclusion of the kickoff event held on the back steps of Cater Hall.
-The 2026 SGA candidates for president, vice president, treasurer, and Miss Auburn all spoke center stage in front of a sizable crowd in the courtyard behind Cater.
-At this event the candidates revealed their campaigns for the upcoming week of elections which concludes with a final day of voting on Friday, Feb.
-6 at 7 a.m. until 3 p.m.
+3 at 3 p.m., the Student Government Association (SGA) Major Candidates election campaigns officially began after the conclusion of the kickoff event held on the back steps of Cater Hall.
+The 2026 SGA candidates for president, vice president, treasurer and Miss Auburn all spoke center stage in front of a crowd in the courtyard behind Cater.
+At this event, the candidates revealed their campaigns for the upcoming week of elections, which concludes with a final day of voting on Friday, Feb.
+6 from 7 a.m. to 3 p.m.
 The results will be held at the same location on Feb.
 6 at 7 p.m.

 Miss Auburn Candidates:

-Meghan George, a junior neuroscience major and VP of Operations of Alpha Omicron Pi Fraternity, hopes students will believe they are “Made for More with Meg.”
-With this promise George is proposing the creation of a unique mentorship program that connects underclassmen, upperclassmen, faculty and alumni alike to help prove to the Auburn Family they are made to be more than a student, campus and a moment.
+Meghan George, a junior neuroscience major and vice president of operations of Alpha Omicron Pi, hopes students will believe they are “Made for More with Meg.”
+With this promise, George is proposing the creation of a unique mentorship program that connects underclassmen, upperclassmen, faculty and alumni to help prove to the Auburn Family they are made to be more than a student, campus or moment.

-Current junior studying elementary education, Riley Johnson, who serves as a War Eagle Girl, the SGA Director of Opportunities and AEO, believes that the role of Miss Auburn is an opportunity rather than a title.
+Riley Johnson, junior in elementary education, serves as a War Eagle Girl and the SGA Director of Opportunities and Access Engagement and Opportunity (AEO).
+Johnson believes that the role of Miss Auburn is an opportunity rather than a title.
 Drawing inspiration from her father’s example, Johnson wants to invest in others and fill their buckets through kindness, purpose and integrity.

-With her platform, “All Aboard with Loard,” Camilla Loard, a junior in event management with a minor in business is striving to equip all students, no matter their background, with the tools to succeed, feel connected and supported within the Auburn Family.
-Loard is a current SGA: at-large senator, student worker with the Office of the President and member of the College of Human Sciences Executive Team.
+Camilla Loard is a junior in event management with a minor in business.
+With her platform, “All Aboard with Loard,” she is striving to equip all students, no matter their background, with the tools to succeed and feel connected within the Auburn Family.
+Loard is a current SGA at-large senator, student worker with the Office of the President and member of the College of Human Sciences Executive Team.

 Eliza Sundberg, junior studying business administration, encourages students to “Save a Seat with Sundberg.”
-Using the Auburn Creed’s sixth stanza as a basis for her platform, Sundberg who is the vice president of communications for Auburn’s Student Alumni Ambassadors and the assistant vice president of media operations for the SGA, wants to prepare seats at the table for alumni, current students and future students, to maintain Auburn’s special place in all of our hearts.
+Using the Auburn Creed’s sixth stanza as a basis for her platform, Sundberg who is the vice president of communications for Auburn’s Student Alumni Ambassadors and the assistant vice president of media operations for the SGA, wants to prepare seats at the table for alumni, current students and future students, to maintain a love for Auburn in the Auburn Family's heart.

-Another War Eagle Girl, Virginia Anne Holmes, who is also the vice president of experience of the Alpha Delta Pi Sorority, used the experiences she had serving as a peer mentor for the EAGLES program to form her platform of emphasizing the importance of continuing to build upon the Auburn Family.
-As a second-generation Auburn Student her acknowledgement of the resources an Auburn education provides have only been heightened and she hopes to convey that to all Auburn students.
+Another War Eagle Girl, Virginia Anne Holmes, who is also the vice president of experience of the Alpha Delta Pi Sorority, uses the experiences she's had serving as a peer mentor for the EAGLES program to form her platform of emphasizing the importance of continuing to build upon the Auburn Family.
+As a second-generation Auburn student, her acknowledgement of the resources an Auburn education provides have only been heightened, and she hopes to convey that to all students.

 Treasurer Candidate: